-- An Excel schedule detail of permits issued with permit numbers, classification of dwelling unit, number of units / square footage, address of properties and amount collected - Copies of issued permits - Copies of issued receipts
+- An Excel schedule detail of permits issued with permit numbers, classification of dwelling unit, number of units / square footage, address of properties and amount collected - Copies of Permits issued - Copies of Receipts issued

 Where do I go if I need more information?

-Please visit our Road Fee website at the link below.
 If you have additional questions about Road Fee Programs, please contact us at OCRoadFee@ocpw.ocgov.com or at 714-955-0301.